 Payson Field Sobriety Tests

-Field sobriety tests are often a major contributing factor to a police officer’s decision to arrest a driver for DUI.
-People recognize some of these tests, like walking a straight line or touching your fingers to your nose, from TV shows and movies.
 A police officer conducts field sobriety tests to gather information that will be used against you in a criminal prosecution.
-It is rarely a good idea to attempt to complete a Payson field sobriety test.
-Most people would be unable to “pass” these tests even in the best of circumstances, let alone on the side of the road in the middle of the night with a police officer watching your every move.
-And even if you do believe that you “passed” the tests, the officer may think otherwise.
+It is rarely a good idea to attempt to complete field sobriety tests.
+Most people would be unable to pass these tests even in the best of circumstances, let alone on the side of the road in the middle of the night with a police officer watching your every move.
+And even if you do believe that you passed the tests, the officer may think otherwise.

 Types of Field Sobriety Tests

-Police officers have a list of field sobriety tests that they may attempt to conduct if they believe a person is driving while under the influence of alcohol or drugs.
-As mentioned above, a driver has little to gain by completing the field sobriety tests, as any evidence gathered during the tests will be used against you.
-Although field sobriety tests are not considered “pass/fail” tests, an officer is unlikely to send you on your way even if you perform relatively well on these tests.
+Police officers have a list of field sobriety tests that they may attempt to conduct on you if they believe you have been driving while under the influence of alcohol or drugs.
+As mentioned above, you have little to gain by completing the field sobriety tests, as any evidence gathered during the tests will be used against you.

-Rather than pointing out your successes on these tests, an officer will document every single instance that he believes is a mistake, regardless of how minuscule that mistake is.
-Even something as trivial as a slight sway of 1 inch will be documented and used against you.
 For instance, on the Walk and Turn test, officers are looking for 8 possible clues of impairment.
 Their training tells them they only need to see 2 out of the possible 8 clues to conclude that you may be impaired to drive—even if you aced the other 6 clues.

 The most common field sobriety tests include: